Dima Bilan: 2005–2008: Eurovision participations, "Believe" and brief international breakthrough

 Also in 2007 he premiered the first single from his new album — Number One Fan.
 According to Russian and Eastern European radio airplay chart, Number One Fan topped the charts for eight weeks.
-Video for this song was shot in London by famous British director Trudy Bellinger who has also made videos for acts including Girls Aloud, Sugababes and Sophie Ellis-Bextor.
+Video for this song was shot in London by famous British director Trudy Bellinger.

 On 4 October, Bilan premiered his second single from the forthcoming album, Amnesia, at the MTV Russia Music Awards 2007.
 During this show, Bilan won three awards, for Best Performer, Best Song and — for the third consecutive year — Best Artist.

 In 2008, Bilan released three albums — in Russian, English and Spanish.
 He also released an English album in 81 countries in co-operation with Interscope Records (Universal Group).
 He worked on his English album, with some tracks produced by Jim Beanz and Ryan Tedder (OneRepublic).
-Also his new Spanish album included a duet with Nelly Furtado.

 On 20 February, Bilan went to Miami and recorded a few tracks for his Spanish album with famous producer Rudy Perez.
 The Spanish album will include a duet with Nelly Furtado and a Spanish version of his first international single "Number One Fan."

 In 2008, Bilan once again represented Russia in the Eurovision Song Contest in Belgrade with the song "Believe", accompanied by Hungarian violinist Edvin Marton and Russian olympic and three-time world champion figure skater Evgeni Plushenko.
 On 24 May 2008, Bilan won first place in the contest, receiving 272 points and seven twelves.
 His victory's integrity was questioned by Ukraine's officials later in May.
 The following years, the trio performed at various ice shows, among them the inaugural 2010 edition of the Fantasy on Ice show in Fukui.